-The script weather.py reads the weather information for the MBFITS files, multiplies the Tsys found in the all.fit by a given Tcal and prints out a weather.dat and a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
+The script weather.py reads the weather information from the weather.dat file or directly from the MBFITS files.
+It multiplies the Tsys found in the all.fit by a given Tcal and prints out a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
+When the weather data is read from the raw MBFITS file the script will write a new weather.dat for alter use.
 The minimum zenith opacity is fitted from the Tsys vs. airmass distribution and is presented in the plot Opacities.eps.
 Weather.eps contains the weather info.

 '''

 obs2@observer3:~$ weather.py

 Task to read weather data from MBFITS files,

 save them in ASCII format, and compute LIST.tsys.

 Usage: weather.py scan-file [Tcal] [fdir=<PATH>]

-The scan-file should contain the scan numbers

-to be reduced.
+The scan-file should contain the scan numbers to be reduced.
 Comments can be inserted with a leading '#', e.g.:

 Good pointing scans

 2567

 2568

 #2569 removed because of RFI!

 2570

-. . .

-Options:
+...

-Tcal: temperature of the noise diode to get correct Tsys (default=1)

-fdir=<PATH>: if the data are not in /daten/Raw any more
+Options: Tcal: temperature of the noise diode to get correct Tsys (default=1) fdir=<PATH>: if the data are not in /daten/Raw any more '''

-'''

-The script corr_point.py allows to apply the opacity corrections from LIST.tsys or to apply a single value for all data.
+The script corr\point.py allows to apply the opacity corrections from LIST.tsys or to apply a single value for all data.
 The question how to proceed will be ask when the the script is started.
 The amplitudes will be corrected for pointing offsets.
 Offsets in longitude will be applied to the latitude data and vice versa.
 To calculate the correction the actual FWHM of the Gaussian fit will be used.
 If you don't trust that fit the value after the Tcal is interpreted as the FWHM to use.